sashabeep/bootstrapblockgrid/README.md

 ## Bootstrap 4 block grid

-Tired of amount of classes you should apply to each column in bootatrap?
+Tired of amount of classes you should apply to each column in bootstrap?

 ```html
 <div class="container">